About Morris Pert

 Among his works are an electronic ballet score Continuum for the London Contemporary Dance Theatre at Sadlers Wells; Voyage in Spac', twenty short piano pieces; The Ancient Pattern for chamber ensemble, a McEwen commission from Glasgow University and, more recently, incidental music for Eden Court Theatre's production of Peter Pan in Inverness and Aurora - a work for taped electronics.

-Later in life he lived and works in his own small studio in the far North-West of Scotland, concentrating on composition and electronic recording techniques, and is currently working on his fourth symphony 'De Situ Albanie' and a work for Carnyx and tape.
+Later in life he lived and works in his own small studio in the far North-West of Scotland, concentrating on composition and electronic recording techniques, and was working on his fourth symphony 'De Situ Albanie' and a work for Carnyx and tape.

 Much of Mr. Pert's music is inspired by the symbolism and the mystery surrounding the culture of the ancient inhabitants of Scotland known as the Picts and by his interest in the philosophical implications of the sciences of astronomy, cosmology and astrophysics.